‘I thought they were just going to execute me’: American held in Venezuela during Maduro’s last days tells all

 (CNN) — James Luckey-Lange has been spending a lot of time looking at the names he carved on a bar of soap he smuggled out of a Venezuelan prison in his underwear.

-The 28-year-old New York native spent just over a month detained by Venezuelan officials, whom he says beat him, deprived him of food and only released him on January 13 following the US capture of the country’s then president, Nicolás Maduro.
+The 28-year-old New York native spent just over a month detained by Venezuelan officials, whom he says beat him, deprived him of food for multiple days at a counterintelligence facility and only released him on January 13 following the US capture of the country’s then president, Nicolás Maduro.

 At one point, he said, “I thought they were just going to execute me.
 That was the scariest time.
 Besides that, I was just really frustrated, really aggravated [and] angry.”